My Top 10 Favourite War Movies – Revisited

 I take your point about The Great Escape, but POW movies are an established sub-genre and I bet you consider Mr. Lawrence to be a war movie.
 I would argue that the POW genre is more defendable than the Resistance subgenre that Army of Crime falls into.
 As far as Mohicans, it is a war romance, but the key is the central act set in an actual historical siege.

-3. C138 said,
+3. C138 says:

 For some reason I never think of 10 best war movies, so I go with 5 instead.